Toyota 86: Design

 According to the 86's designers, "The goal was to create an authentic rear-wheel drive sports car with compelling style, exceptionally balanced performance and handling, flexible utility and surprising MPG."
 When asked about the TRD version of the car, the lead engineer Mr. Tada said "There is definitely going to be a more TRD oriented variant down the line.
 However any of the parts that would be standard on the TRD model will fit on your current Toyota 86 so there is no need to wait."

+The design of the GT86 was inspired by the Toyota 2000GT, as part of the concept of 'Neo Functionalism' (the idea that the cars driving quality and appearance were part of its functionality).
+2000GT references were especially apparent in the side profile, windows and dashboard of the car.

 The 86 "boxer" side badge appears on all Toyota and Scion versions of the car, but not the Subaru BRZ.
 Aside from badging, the main differences between the 86/GT86 and the BRZ are the front grilles and bumper bars.

 The car included numerous references to the number 86: